Auth0 - Integrations - Idura Verify Documentation

 Create Auth0 connections

-You can leverage either an Enterprise Connection, or a Custom Social Connection to connect Criipto Verify with Auth0.
+You can leverage either an Enterprise Connection, or a Custom Social Connection to connect Idura Verify with Auth0.

 Login-method specific endpoints

-To integrate Criipto Verify with Auth0, you create an Auth0 OpenID Connect(OIDC) connection to communicate with Criipto Verify.
-Because Auth0 will not pass the acr_values to Criipto Verify, you will have to create a new connection for every eID option that you intend to use. (acr_values is a parameter in the /authorize request to Criipto Verify needed to specify which kind of eID is requested).
+To integrate Idura Verify with Auth0, you create an Auth0 OpenID Connect(OIDC) connection to communicate with Idura Verify.
+Because Auth0 will not pass the acr_values to Idura Verify, you will have to create a new connection for every eID option that you intend to use. (acr_values is a parameter in the /authorize request to Idura Verify needed to specify which kind of eID is requested).

 For those cases, you can leverage our login-method specific metadata endpoints (for Enterprise Connections) and authorize URLs (for Custom Social Connections).
 Each of these contain an embedded and base64-encoded variant of the "raw" value normally supplied in the acr_values.